weatherfish/DexKnifePlugin/README.md

     -log-filter-suggest

     # if you only filter the suggest maindexlist, use -suggest-split and -suggest-keep.
-    # Global filter will merge into them if -filter-suggest is ENABLE sametime .
+    # Global filter will merge into them if -filter-suggest is ENABLE at same time.
     -suggest-split **.MainActivity2.class
     -suggest-keep android.support.multidex.**